AvizNetworks/ones-ovd/mkdocs/docs/sonicValidatedDesignsByOnse/BGP-IP-CLOS-MCLAG.md

 ## Configuration

-* IPv4/IPv6/BGP-Unnumbered Underlay Fabric.
+- IPv4/IPv6/BGP-Unnumbered Underlay Fabric.
-* Host facing port with IPv4/IPv6/L2-Access/L2-Trunk based on requirement.
+- Host facing port with IPv4/IPv6/L2-Access/L2-Trunk based on requirement.
-* ECMP Load Balancing for Leaf & Spine
+- ECMP Load Balancing for Leaf & Spine
-* SVI Configuration for the Gateway
+- SVI Configuration for the Gateway
-* MCLAG Configuration on the Leaf Switches
+- MC LAG Configuration on the Leaf Switches

-The template includes the inventory, connectivity, BGP, and other configurations needed for the topology.
-You can modify the template to fit your specific needs
+The template includes the inventory, connectivity, BGP and other configurations needed for the topology.
+Customers can modify the template to fit their specific requirements.

 ### YAML Template